google/styleguide/shellguide.md

 ### main

-A function called `main` is required for scripts long enough to contain at least one other function.
+A function called `main` is recommended for scripts long enough to contain at least one other function.

 In order to easily find the start of the program, put the main program